-- Detach woods if you can.
-Store them in the pockets of your bag itself or separate, checked bag to save room and reduce weight.
+- To protect your club heads, detach your driver and fairways woods if they are adjustable.
+Then, store them in the pockets of your bag itself or in a separate, checked bag to save room and reduce weight.

-- Double check the weight before you go to the airport and confirm with the airlines how much weight is allowed per bag before having to pay extra
+- Double-check the weight of your travel bag before you go to the airport.
+Also, make sure to confirm with the airlines how much weight is allowed per bag so you don’t have to pay extra.

-- Always take pictures before you go so you have documentation in case anything happens in transit
+- Always take pictures of your gear before you go to the airport.
+This way you have documentation in case anything happens in transit.

-Remember, selecting the right travel bag is all about protecting your clubs and sticking to a budget.
-If you’re going to golf and travel your #1 priority is to make sure they ended up at the course safely.
-A broken wood can ruin your mood and round that you might have spent a lot of money towards.
+If you’re going on a golf vacation, your number one priority is to make sure they ended up at the destination safely.
+A broken wood or iron shaft can ruin your mood and experience that you might have spent a lot of money on.

-Pick up one of these golf travel bags so you can start playing new courses in 2019 and start enjoying golf more than ever before.
+Pick up one of these golf travel bags, book one of those lifetime golf trips and start enjoying golf more than ever before.